SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 (3) AI testing datasets.

-(4) Benchmarking and evaluating AI performance by the UGIA-F and UGIA-M estimators that achieve the Fisher information of single frames and entire data movie, respectively.
+(4) Evaluating and benchmarking AI performance by the UGIA-F and UGIA-M estimators that achieve the Fisher information of single frames and entire data movie, respectively.

 (5) Evaluating and benchmarking performance of conventional spatiotempoal localization algorithms by the UGIA-F and UGIA-M estimators.